Wataru Kaji

 Wataru Kaji (鹿地 亘, Kaji Wataru) was the nom de guerre for Mitsugi Seguchi (瀬口 貢), a Japanese writer, literary critic, and political activist.

-During his lifetime, he worked as a anti-militarist activist in pre-war Japan, and, after the outbreak of WW2, joined the Chinese resistance to Imperial Japan.
-After the war, he would be kidnapped and tortured by US intelligence for suspicion of being a Soviet Spy.
+During his lifetime, he worked as an anti-militarist activist in pre-war Japan, and, after the outbreak of World War II, joined the Chinese resistance to Imperial Japan.
+After the war, he would be kidnapped and tortured by US intelligence under suspicion of being a Soviet spy.